MicrosoftDocs/learn/learn-pr/iot/explore-iot-hub-monitoring/includes/3-exercise-simulate-device.md

     private readonly static string connectionString = "<your device connection string>";
     ```

-1. Replace the "your device connection string" placeholder value (including the angle brackets) with the device connection string that you saved earlier.
+1. Replace the **<your device connection string>** placeholder value (including the angle brackets) with the device connection string that you saved earlier.

     > [!Note]
     > This is the only change that you are required to make to this code.